 Vegetation.
 There shall be no removal, burning, destruction, harming, cutting or mowing of trees, shrubs, or other vegetation in the Conservation Easement Area except as provided in the BPDP.
 Mowing of invasive and herbaceous vegetation for purposes of enhancing planted or

 volunteer trees and shrubs approved in the BPDP is allowable once a year for no more than five consecutive years from the date on page 1 of this Conservation Easement, except where mowing will negatively impact vegetation or disturb soils.
-Mowing activities shall only be performed by the and shall not violate any part of Item L of Article II.
+Mowing activities shall only be performed by the insert Sponsor name and shall not violate any part of Item L of Article II.

 Roads and Trails.
 There shall be no construction of roads, trails or walkways on the Conservation Easement Area; nor enlargement or modification to existing roads, trails or walkways.